the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 or the name of the city where the event will take place.
 It should also reference how long the event is likely to be, for example, if it's a multi-day event or a few hours.

-Attendees with a lived experience of caring responsibilities may need to hire and arrange alternative care support in order to attend your event, or could be placed at a significant financial disadvantage if they travel and attend.
+Attendees with caring responsibilities may need to hire and arrange alternative care support in order to attend your event, or could be placed at a significant financial disadvantage if they travel and attend.
 By providing guidance along with a "Save the Date", your attendees would have appropriate time be able to make arrangements, and also be able to make an informed choice about if they are able to attend.